Young re-inventor of the year

 Entries are accepted from schools, individuals or community groups

-Early bird registrations will receive a $50 voucher for the City of Armadale Drop'n'Shop.
+You will receive a $50 voucher for the City of Armadale Drop'n'Shop when you register.
 Registered participants will also receive a quarterly enews brimming with re-invention ideas and inspiration.

 Young re-inventor of the year can link to outcomes in Science, Arts, Technologies and Human Society and its Environment.
 See links to the Western Australian curriculum.

 Entries from individuals, classes or whole schools are welcome at both a Primary and High School level.
-Clubs, after school care and home schoolers are encouraged to participate in the community category.
+Clubs, after school care and home schoolers are encouraged to participate.

 How to enter